 Songs of Light: Yuletide-Hanukkah-Winter Solstice - Dec.
 9, 2012

 by Dick Frantzreb, Sacramento Choral Calendar <link to this review>

 This concert in the small Pioneer Methodist Church in Auburn felt very much like a community holiday celebration.
 Aptly titled “Songs of Light,” most of the music carried out the theme of light, and there were numerous ways in which light itself was made a part of the program.
 Even the printed program began with quotations about light.

 The community feeling was set up at the start when Artistic Director, Janine Dexter, addressed the audience, informing us that we would be singing as part of the program.
 With that, she led us in a little vocalization and practicing our part in “O Holy Night” that would come at the end of the concert.
 Then we heard the first of the flute (Vivian de la Cruz-Stanley) and clarinet (Elizabeth McAllister) that would be playing a part in so many of the coming selections.
 Their “Dance of the Sugar Plum Fairy” from The Nutcracker set the holiday mood.

 But the mood turned serious when, with the church darkened, tenor Don Thomas circled the audience intoning a Gregorian chant.
 (Click here to view the entire printed program with titles and composers of the various selections.)
-When Don reached the back of the church, he was joined by David Mendenhall and Craig Wheaton.
+When Thomas reached the back of the church, he was joined by David Mendenhall and Craig Wheaton.
 Each of them proceeded to sing the same musical line, but in a different octave.
-Whoever it was at the lowest range had an amazing basso profondo voice.
+And Mendenhall, at the lowest range, displayed an amazing basso profondo voice.

 NEWS: Auburn Choir Seeks to Improve Music Programs